heikekonow/bco_cloudmask/readme.md

 <!-- $$u(z) = u_{2m} (\frac{z}{2}^{0.11}) $$ -->
 The exponent is set to 0.11 to assume near-neutral stratification and almost undisturbed flow over the ocean ([Hsu et al., 1994](https://journals.ametsoc.org/view/journals/apme/33/6/1520-0450_1994_033_0757_dtplwp_2_0_co_2.xml?tab_body=pdf)).

 **Cloud base height** is the height of the lowest cloudy pixel of each cloud object.
-Accordingly, is **cloud top height** the height of the highest cloudy pixel.
+It should be noted that in this processing setup, no distinction is made between cloud pixels and precipitation pixels.
+Therefore, the lowest pixel of a cloud object can also be the lowest pixel with rain.
+Accordingly, **cloud top height** is the height of the highest cloudy pixel.
 **Cloud depth** is then calculated from the difference between cloud top height and cloud base height for each segmented cloud object.

 ## 4. Saving data
 During the final step, the data are read from temporary files and saved into NetCDF files.
 Additionally, attributes for each variable, as well as global attributes are set.
 The resulting NetCDF file contains variables with the dimension "cloud number" and with the dimension(s) "time" and/or "height".

-The cloud parameters that were described in the [previous section](#-3-calculating-cloud-parameters) were calculated for each cloud object and thus have the dimension "cloud number".
+The cloud parameters that were described in the previous step (3.
+Calculating cloud parameters) were calculated for each cloud object and thus have the dimension "cloud number".
 Additionally, a numerical mask with the associated cloud object IDs for each pixel are given with the dimensions time and height.
 Flags for radar status and missing wind are given with the dimension time.

 The NetCDF header for one example file is given below: